aliciaguerra/JavaScriptAJAX/README.md

 - Most web crawlers do no execute JavaScript code, so in order to be indexed by search engines, a web application must provide an alternative means of accessing the content that would normally be retrieved with AJAX.
 It has been suggested that a headless browser may be used to index content provided by AJAX-enabled websites.
-- Any user whose browser does not support JavaScript or XMLHttpRequest, or simply has this functionality disabled, will not properly be able to load AJAX
+- Any user whose browser does not support JavaScript or XMLHttpRequest, or simply has this functionality disabled, will not properly be able to load pages that depend on AJAX.
+Devices such as smartphones and PDAs may not have support for the required technologies, though this is becoming less of a problem.
+The only way to let the user carry out functionality is to fall back to non-JavaScript methods.
+This can be achieved by making sure that links and forms can be resolved properly by not relying solely on AJAX.
+- Similarly, some Java applications are built in a way that cannot be read by screen-reading technologies, such as JAWS.
+The WAI-ARIA standards provide a way to provide hints in such a case.
+- Screen readers that are able to use AJAX may still not be able to properly read the dynamically generated content.
+- The same origin policy prevents some AJAX techniques from being used across domains although the W3C has a draft of the XMLHttpRequest object that would enable this functionality.
+Methods exist to sidestep this security feature by using a special cross domain communications channel embedded as an iframe within the page.
+- The asynchronous call-back style of programming required can lead to complex code that is hard to maintain, to bug, and to test.